Bipecoin-Bic/Bipecoin-bic/WHITEPAPER-V6.md

 ### 9. DISCLAIMER

-Bipecoin (BIC) is a community-driven utility token.
-It is not a security, not investment advice, and not a promise of profit.
+Bipecoin (BIC) is a community-driven utility token and infrastructure.building slowly.
+Vision Bic chain later 1.
 Crypto assets are volatile.
 BNB Chain fees apply.
 Always DYOR.
 The long-term Layer 1 vision is a development goal, not current state.
 Current state is BEP20 on BSC.

 © 2026 BIPECOIN (BIC) - Built with purpose & vision.